-The respondents were categorised broadly into respondents with ethnic medicine knowledge and respondents without ethnic medicine knowledge.
-The respondents who gave plant based remedies for at least one ailment were considered as respondents with ethnic medicine knowledge in this study.
+The respondents were categorized broadly into respondents with ethnic medicine knowledge and respondents without ethnic medicine knowledge.
+The respondents who gave plant-based remedies for at least one ailment were considered respondents with ethnic medicine knowledge in this study.
 The remaining respondents who informed that they don't know any plant-based remedies were considered tribal respondents without knowledge of the ethnic medicines.
+The number and percentage of respondents with and without knowledge of ethnic medicines were listed based on their age category.